HeminRahimi/Hardware_Implementations/Telecom/README.md

 ## Project Overview

-This repository contains design components for an FPGA-based Orthogonal Frequency-Division Multiplexing (OFDM) communication link, focusing on the critical task of signal synchronization.
+This folder contains design components for an FPGA-based Orthogonal Frequency-Division Multiplexing (OFDM) communication link, focusing on the critical task of signal synchronization.
 The project aims to optimize link performance by implementing and analyzing algorithms for correcting:

 *   **CFO (Carrier Frequency Offset)**
 *   **SCO (Sampling Clock Offset)**